 |Temperament||Affectionate, playful, loyal, energetic|

 |Life expectancy||12–14 years|

 Common Health Issues in a Dachshund Maltese Mix

 Mixed breeds, in general, tend to be a bit healthier than the parent breeds, due to a broader choice in genetic material.
 Still, this is far from a rule, so don’t expect your pooch to be perfectly healthy just because it’s a mix.
 When it comes to Mauxies, here are the most critical issues.

 - Intervertebral Disc Disease.
-This condition affects basically all Doxie mixes.
+This back problem affects basically all Doxie mixes.
 It happens when the cushioning discs between the bones of the spine press on the spinal nerve.
 This causes quite a bit of pain for your pup and can end in complete paralysis of their hind legs.
 Pay a visit to the vet as soon as you notice any signs of odd walking, unwillingness to leap, behavior that shows any discomfort in the legs or spine, and so on.